 Bedding and Furniture

 Diisocyanates are used to make many types of flexible foam used in mattresses, pillows, sofas, chairs and other furniture cushioning for the home or office.
 When it comes to bedding, numerous studies show that consistently getting a good night’s sleep can help improve health and wellness.
-According to the National Sleep Foundation, 76 percent of Americans want to improve the quantity and quality of their sleep.1 Diisocyanates (DII) chemistry is an important part of the solution.
+According to the National Sleep Foundation, 93% of people say a comfortable mattress is important to being able to get a quality sleep.1 Diisocyanates (DII) chemistry is an important part of the solution.
 Bedding and furniture manufacturers recognize that customers want products that improve sleep and comfort.

 Comfort Through Chemistry